 Many people are familiar with a continuity test.
 A continuity test checks for “good connections,” meaning current will flow from one point to its destination point.
 If current flows easily enough then the points are connected.
-Many people are less familiar with a hipot test.
+Many people are less familiar with a hipot test or testing cables with High Voltage.
 “Hipot” is short for high potential (high voltage).

 A hipot test checks for “good isolation.”
 A hipot test checks that no current flows between points where there should be no current.
 In some ways a hipot test is the opposite of a continuity test.

 Continuity Test: “Makes sure current flows easily from one point to another point.”